PortalNetwork/tns/README.md

 > 📖🔍 Documents of the TomoChain Name Service.

+## 💡 What is TomoChain?
+TomoChain is a public blockchain for dApps.
+It also issues a cryptocurrency.
+It is part of the new wave called the Internet of Value, which includes an alternative financial system.
+It is highly scalable.
+TomoChain is transparent and can be easily audited.
+It’s easy to integrate tokens.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.perl’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.